jgmotta731/NBA_Stat_Pred/README.md

 ### 🔧 Data Processing
 - NBA gamelogs from 2022 onward (`.parquet` format)
-- Filter players with ≥20 games and ≥15 minutes per game
+- Filter players with ≥20 games and > 0 minutes per game
 - Downcasting types for memory efficiency
 - Remove DNP and missing targets

 ### 🏗️ Feature Engineering
 - Exponentially Weighted Moving Average stats (span of 4 and 9): mean, std, z-score, momentum, etc.
+- Whether a player's starter teammate is injured coming into the game via StatSurge NBA Injury Database
 - Trend slope, and R² via linear regression
 - Hot/Cold streak indicators
 - Categorical encoding and missing data flagging

 ### 📉 Dimensionality Reduction + Clustering
 - Apply PCA on player-season summaries
-- KMeans clustering (optimal K=3 via elbow + silhouette)
+- K-Means clustering
 - Use cluster labels as model features

 ### 🔁 Model Stack
-1. **Regression Layer:** Linear models for continuous prediction on player box score statistics (including targets and beyond)
+1. **Regression Layer:** Linear models for continuous prediction on player box score statistics
-2. **Classification Layer:** Predict binned outcomes via logistic regression, then calibrate and add predicted bins and probabilities
+2. **Classification Layer:** Predict binned outcomes, then calibrate and add predicted bins and probabilities
 3. **Explosive Game Classification Layer:** Predict whether a player will score more than 30 points or not, then calibrate and add predicted label and probabilities
-4. **Meta Model:** Final prediction via stacked features using `XGBoost`
+4. **Meta Model:** Final prediction via stacked features
 5. **Post Hoc Bias Correction:** Final predictions are passed through a set of bias-correction models to reduce systematic over/underestimation in key stats

 ### 🧪 Evaluation
-- Final Metrics: RMSE, MAE, R², Quantile Loss (Tau=0.1)
+- Final Metrics: RMSE, MAE, R², Pinball Loss (α=0.1 and α=0.9)

 ---